dcrommie/walbrook/src/markdown-pages/help.md

 helpdesc4: Exposure to foreign pensions, active business assets, hedge funds, private equity, and direct real estate across multiple countries calls for the skilled coordination of professionals and financial institutions.
-helplasttitle: We understand your needs
+helplasttitle: Do you have a global financial advice need?
 thumbnail: ../src/images/help.png
-helplasdesc: If you are an expatriate, inside or outside Australia, holding foreign assets, or simply wish to invest with a more global outlook — then talk to us.
-We are not prescriptive about the size of your portfolio.
-What matters to us is setting the right solution in place for you.
+helplasdesc: If you are an expatriate, inside or outside Australia, holding foreign assets, or wish to invest with a more global outlook, please talk to us.
+Many of our clients have assets and interests across the globe, and we have expert strategies for managing international investments and risk.
 page: true
 contactdesc: Get in touch and we'll get you started
 helplist1: